-The Nathan M. Bisk College of Business values innovation, diversity, ethics and leadership as the cornerstones of a 21st century business education.
-Because our marketing degree program is dynamic and focused, students get started right away, taking core courses like Global Business Perspectives and Computer Applications for Business as a freshman.
+The Nathan M. Bisk College of Business values innovation, diversity, ethics, and leadership as the cornerstones of a 21st century business education.
+Because our marketing degree program is dynamic and focused, students get started right away, taking core courses like Global Business Perspectives and Computer Applications for Business in their first year.

-As a senior, you’ll complete the practicum in business, a professional internship course in which you apply your business skills and savvy within a dynamic local company.
-As a result, you gain practical experience, an expanded professional network and perhaps even a pre-graduation job offer.
+As a senior, you’ll complete the practicum in business, a professional internship course in which you apply your business skills and savvy in a dynamic local company.
+As a result, you gain practical experience, an expanded professional network, and perhaps even a pre-graduation job offer.

-One of the reasons why students choose the Nathan M. Bisk College of Business as their marketing college of choice is because our learning environment is highly student-oriented with a small faculty-to-student ratio allowing personalized interaction with faculty mentors.
-Florida Tech students benefit from small class sizes—something you rarely find at another marketing college.
+One of the reasons students choose the Nathan M. Bisk College of Business as their marketing college of choice is because our learning environment is highly student-oriented with a small faculty-to-student ratio, allowing personalized interaction with faculty mentors.
+Florida Tech students benefit from small class sizes—something you rarely find at other marketing colleges.

-With student success of utmost importance at Florida Tech, professors make sure that you are privy to valuable industry knowledge and expertise.
-The experienced faculty members at our marketing college have diverse backgrounds and work diligently to provide qualified instruction of real-world experiences through hands-on projects, events, promotions or internships.
+With student success of utmost importance at Florida Tech, professors make sure you are privy to valuable industry knowledge and expertise.
+The experienced faculty members at our marketing college have diverse backgrounds and work diligently to provide qualified instruction of real-world experiences through hands-on projects, events, promotions, and internships.